vessels-tech/node-svg2img/README.md

 # node-svg2img
-100% in Node, fast convert SVG files to PNG/JPEG image in memory.
+A high-performance in-memory convertor to convert svg to png/jpeg images for Node.
 Based on [canvg](https://github.com/gabelerner/canvg) and [node-canvas](https://github.com/Automattic/node-canvas)

 Please notice: this library is only for Node, can not run in browsers.